ndrean/asyn-promise/readme.md

 If we have dynamic promises, we put all the promises in an array and use `reduce()` to collapse the array of promises into a single promise chain.
 The `reduce()` method executes a provided callback function `callback` which takes the `previousValue` and `currentValue` which iterates over the array.
 The function stores the result in the `accumulator` which will be the `previousValue`.
 It uses and initial value.
 Here, we take `Promise.resolve([])`, a promise that always resolves to an empty array as the initial value.
 Then `accumulator === initialValue` on the first time through the callback.
-We will capture the result in an array, called `arrayOfResults` further used to display the results in the browser.
+We will capture the result and push it to the array, further used as `arrayOfResults`.
+It is then used to display results in the browser with our `display`method.

 ```javascript
 promises